xinwenfu/VChat_GMON_SEH/README.md

     	* `LHOST=10.0.2.7`: The remote listening host's IP, in this case our Kali machine's IP `10.0.2.7`.
     	* `LPORT=8080`: The port on the remote listening host's traffic should be directed to in this case port 8080.
     	* `EXITFUNC=thread`: Create a thread to run the payload.
 	  * `-f`: The output format.
       	* `python`: Format for use in python scripts.
   	  * `-v`: Specify a custom variable name.
     	* `SHELL`: Shell Variable name.
       * `-a x86`: Specify the target architecture as `x86`
 	  * `--platform windows`: Specify the target platform as Windows
   	  * `-b`: Specifies bad chars and byte values.
 This is given in the byte values.
         * `\x00\x0a\x0d`: Null char, carriage return, and newline.

 2. Create the byte array representing the shellcode as done in [exploit6.py](./SourceCode/exploit6.py).
 Remember this should be placed at the start of the buffer!
+Now we are in the final stage, if all previous steps have succeeded then placing this shellcode at the start of the buffer should enabled us to get arbitrary code execution.
 3. Now, let's see how the program reacts!
    1. Observe the exploit hitting the `pop/pop/ret` gadget after passing the exception to the program.